 - Copy the student's task, glossary of terms, and response sheets.
-Make one set of copies for each student. - Props and costumes should not be used in this assessment; however, students may use chairs, tables, blocks, and/or benches in the performance. - Assign a partner to each student; the two students should work together to create and perform an improvisation. - Assign to each set of partners another set of partners; each pair will watch the other's performance and provide feedback. - Students should obtain your approval of their storylines prior to creating their performances. - Each student's performance must be recorded for this assessment. - Recording setup must be in a defined space where the performer can be seen at all times.
+Make one set of copies for each student. - We recommend that you review the glossary and scoring rubrics with the students. - Students may NOT use props and costumes in this assessment; however, students may use chairs as "sitting devices." - Assign to each student a partner, who will watch the student's performance and provide feedback to the performer. - Each student's performance must be recorded for this assessment. - Recording setup must be in a defined space where the performer can be seen at all times.
 The camera should be placed so as to record the scene from the audience's perspective. - Students should be prompted to state their names/numbers and current grade level into the recording device before they begin performing. - Coach the students to face the audience while performing.
 (The performer's face must be seen so that facial expression can be assessed.)